openstack/kolla-ansible/doc/source/admin/advanced-configuration.rst

    is a CA that will provide trusted certificates at no charge.
 Many company's IT departments will provide certificates within that company's domain.
-If using a trusted CA is not possible for your situation, you can use OpenSSL to create your own or see the section company's domain.
-If using a trusted CA is not possible for your situation, you can use `OpenSSL <https://www.openssl.org>`__ to create your own or see the section below about kolla generated self-signed certificates.
+If using a trusted CA is not possible for your situation, you can use `OpenSSL <https://www.openssl.org>`__ to create your own company's domain or see the section below about kolla generated self-signed certificates.

 Two certificate files are required to use TLS securely with authentication.
 These two files will be provided by your Certificate Authority.
 These